Pitt Victory Song: Recordings

 During the 1940s, Joseph Wood conducted a recording of a collection of songs entitled Songs of the University of Pittsburgh that featured Walter Scheff, Ralph Nyland, and Michael Stewart.
 Released on two 78-rpm discs by Republic records, the album featured the "Pitt Victory Song", as well as "Hail to Pitt", "The Panther", and the "Pitt Alma Mater".
 Various compilations by the Pitt Band and Pitt Men's Glee Club have also been produced that have included the "Victory Song".
 Around the 1952–1953 school year, the Pitt Band and the Pitt Men's Glee Club collaborated to release a compilation songs entitled Songs of Pitt on RCA Victor Records.
 A limited edition box entitled Proud Traditions A Musical Tribute to Pitt was released for Pitt's bicentennial in 1987 on the Europadisk Ltd. label and included a booklet and three 12-inch vinyl records that included a recording of the "Victory Song".
 More recent compilations include "Pitt Spirit" released on audio cassette in 1989, Proudly Pittsburgh in 1997, and in the late 2000s "Pitt Pride!" and "Panther Fans...Are You Ready?" on compact disc.
 The "Victory Song" is also included on Gameday Faves: Classic College Fight Songs Volume 8.
-As of 2010 the "Victory Song" is available for purchase in a variety of formats including compact discs, MP3s, and ringtones.

 The "Victory Song" has been a part of various compilations including a collection entitled Songs of the University of Pittsburgh in 1929 by the Thornton W. Allen Company of New York, as well as in Young's Everybody's favorite songs of the American colleges published in 1938.